 6. Aqua Lounge, Isla Carenero, Bocas del Toro

 This hostel on the water’s edge is a party spot first, and hostel second.
 If you would still like a blissful night’s sleep, ask for a room right down at the very back of the joint so as to be sheltered from the main party racket.
 Aqua Lounge used to have a trampoline that you could bounce directly into the water from, but that has since been done away with.
 There is still however a tightrope and a raised jumping platform, which invites copious amounts of water play in this makeshift ocean pool.
 Heard of Filthy Friday, Central America’s first and only island crawl?
 Well, Aqua Lounge is the third and final stop of this all-day blowout.
 Expect to get drenched, smashing DJ sets and dance circles.
 You might want to bring a waterproof camera.
 Simply put, Aqua Lounge is a legendary Panama party hostel.

 What makes the Panama Hat epic is the fact that it’s connected to La Milonga which is the place to be during any major football matches.
 This is important information even if you’re not a football fan as the atmosphere and the crowds are intensifying.
 The location is safe, there are often live music events, ample outdoor seating (for the Panamanian heat) and the food is just delectable.
 The owners are Brazillian, Argentinian and Uruguayan so expect to find flavours from your travels if you’ve come from down south.
 Book your stay at Panama Hat here.

 Photo credit: La Milonga Facebook

 Featured image courtesy of Filthy Friday Bocas del Toro.
-Club Elsewhere publishes travel and lifestyle design guides.
+Club Elsewhere is a portal for adventures in life design.
 Work with us here.